jovotech/jovo-framework/jovo-integrations/jovo-slu-lex/README.md

 # Amazon Lex SLU Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-slu-lex

 Learn how to use Amazon Lex as SLU (Spoken Language Understanding, which combines speech recognition and natural language understanding) integration with the Jovo Framework.

 ## Installation